UPS-API/Widgets-SDK/README.md

 ## Using the Token Generation Library

-need to utilize this package.
+Steps needed to utilize this package.
 - First, copy this composer command `composer require ups-api/php-widget-sdk`.
 - Next, navigate to the root of your app or website.
 - Finally, run the copied composer command.
 This will include the necessary files to utilize the package.